tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### Should I put English translations on Bilingual TSCs?

+In a very rare situation
-You may put the corresponding line from English subs.
+you may put the corresponding line from English subtitles.
+English subtitles help you catch the gist of the sentence, but they are almost always not fully correct.
+Individual words never translate literally, word order and other nuances are often deliberately changed.

+Machine translation is even worse.
-However, don't use Google Translate or anything like that.
+Don't use Google Translate or anything like that.

 ### Passive immersion playlist structure?